-- 20. When preparing for an IVA, the insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor and the nature of the debtor's finances, that: - a) the debtor has had, or receives, the appropriate advice in relation to an IVA, including other options which have been discussed and discounted.
-This should be confirmed in writing if the insolvency practitioner or their firm has not done so before: - b) the debtor's obligations, including to cooperate and provide full and accurate disclosure throughout the initial process and the duration of the IVA, are explained alongside the consequences of not doing so.
-The insolvency practitioner should form a view and record whether the debtor has a sufficient understanding of the process of an IVA, its likely duration, and the consequences, and whether there will be full cooperation and commitment from the debtor; - c) sufficient information is obtained to make an assessment of an IVA as a solution and to enable the nominee to prepare a report, including:
+43.20.
+When preparing for an IVA, the insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor and the nature of the debtor's finances, that:

-- the measures taken by the debtor to avoid recurrence of their financial difficulties, if any; - ii. the likely expectations of creditors; and - iii. the effect of the IVA on any third parties where their view or circumstances might have an effect on the viability of the IVA; - d) proportionate enquiries are undertaken into the debtor's assets and liabilities and evidenced on the file; - e) the debtor's and any third-party contributor's identity is checked and verified, and all evidence is kept on the file; and - f) creditors are given adequate time to consider the IVA proposal.
+- a) the debtor has had, or receives, the appropriate advice in relation to an IVA. including other options which have been discussed and discounted.
+This should be confirmed in writing if the insolvency practitioner or their firm has not done so before; - b) the debtor's obligations of the debtor, including to cooperate and provide full and accurate disclosure, throughout the initial process and the duration of the IVA, are explained and alongside the consequences of not doing so if the insolvency practitioner has not done so before.
+The insolvency practitioner should be able to form a view of and record whether the debtor has a sufficient understanding of the process of an IVA, its likely duration, and the consequences, and whether there will be full cooperation and commitment from the debtor; - c) sufficient information is obtained to make an assessment of an IVA as a solution, and to enable athe nominee to prepare a report, including: - (i)i. the measures taken by the debtor to avoid recurrence of their financial difficulties, if any; - (ii)ii. the likely expectations of any key creditors; and - (iii) iii. the effect of the IVA on any third parties where their view mayor circumstances might have an effect on the viability of the IVA; and - d) proportionate investigations enquiries are undertaken into, and verification of, income and expenditureand the debtor's assets and liabilities, and evidenced on the file; - e) the debtor's and any third-party contributor's identity is checked and verified, and all evidence is kept on the file; and - f) creditors are given adequate time to consider the IVA proposal.
 Where creditors might need assistance in understanding the consequences of an IVA, the insolvency practitioner should signpost sources of help.